jopbakker/TC-ahk/README.md

 # Autohotkey
 Repository of Autohotkey scripts made by Jop Bakker for use in [Old School RuneScape](https://oldschool.runescape.com/)

+## Prerequisites

+You will need to download and install [AutoHotkey](https://www.autohotkey.com/) additionally the scripts were written in such a way that the hotkey's only work while in Runelite.exe [Runelite](https://runelite.net/)

 ## Getting Started

 To get started fork and clone this repository into your local machine.

-### Prerequisites

-You will need to download and install [AutoHotkey](https://www.autohotkey.com/) additionally the scripts were written in such a way that the hotkey's only work while in Runelite.exe [Runelite](https://runelite.net/)
+Set Runelite to 1400x800

 ## Authors